Jassim Al Muawda: Death

 Al Muawda died on May 16, 2017, and was buried in Muharraq Cemetery the following day.

 Legacy

 On March 28, 2019, Nasser bin Hamad Al Khalifa, representative of the King of Bahrain for Charitable Works and Youth Affairs, Chairman of the Supreme Council for Youth and Sports, and Chairman of the Bahrain Olympic Committee decided to name the Al-Ahli Club's new gymnasium after Al Muawda.

 Personal life

-His aunt Thabija bint Jassim Al Muawda is the wife of Abdullah bin Isa Al Khalifa, brother of King Hamad bin Isa Al Khalifa.
+His aunt Thabija bint Jassim Al Muawda is married to Abdullah bin Isa Al Khalifa, brother of King Hamad bin Isa Al Khalifa.